 Upgrading your electrical panel is a significant step toward ensuring your home is ready for a Generac generator.
 While the benefits are clear, the process has some potential pitfalls.
 Making a mistake here can lead to safety issues, unexpected costs, and a system that doesn’t perform when you need it most.
 Knowing what to watch out for is the first step to a smooth and successful installation.
 Let’s walk through the most common mistakes homeowners make so you can confidently avoid them.

-Picking the Wrong Panel Size
+The Risk of Choosing the Wrong Panel Size

 Choosing the right size for your new electrical panel is the foundation of a successful upgrade.
 If you select a panel that’s too small, you risk overloading the system.
 This can cause your circuit breakers to trip constantly when your generator is running, or worse, create a serious fire hazard.
 It’s not just about your current electricity usage; it’s about what your home will need during a power outage.
 A proper residential standby generator installation requires a panel that can safely manage the load of your essential appliances and any other circuits you want powered.
 A professional assessment will account for everything from your HVAC system to your future plans, ensuring your panel has the capacity you need.

-Ignoring Permits and Codes
+The Cost of Ignoring Permits and Codes

 It can be tempting to cut corners to save time or money, but skipping the permitting process is a mistake you can’t afford to make.
 Electrical work, especially a panel upgrade tied to a generator, is governed by strict local codes for your safety.
 Proceeding without the proper permits can lead to major headaches, including failing a home inspection, facing fines, or even being required to tear out the work and start over.
 When you work with a certified electrician, they handle the entire permitting process.
 This ensures your Generac generator and new panel are installed in full compliance with all regulations, giving you peace of mind that the job was done right.